jimstorch/pySICP/README.md

 to Philips Digital Signage.
 The newer versions have the backcronymn **Serial/Ethernet Interface Communications Protocol**.

+This is not a full-featured library but rather a couple of scripts to turn the display on and off but should give anyone familar with Python a helpful start to controlling their signage.

 ## Background
 I use a Raspberry Pi as a network status montitor connected to a Philips BDL4771V 47" Display.
 Rather than hunt for the remote, I wanted it to turn on and off automatically with the work